xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/v1_6/CookBook.md

 reconstruct the orginal DAG.

 So, to specify the partial order on the expectations we need to do two
-things: first to define some `Sequence` objects, and then for each `EXPECT_CALL()` say which `Sequence` objects it is part of.
+things: receiver to define some `Sequence` objects, and then for each `EXPECT_CALL()` say which `Sequence` objects it is part of.
 Expectations in the same sequence must occur in the order they are written.
 For example,